Formo

 Local testing

 The SDK skips tracking in localhost by default.
-To enable tracking locally during development, set trackLocalhost to true:
+To enable tracking locally during development, set tracking to true:

 <AnalyticsProvider